On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Proof of Theorem (Noiseless Lower Bounds)

 which establishes the desired worst-case lower bound.

 For the average-case criterion, we proceed slightly differently.
-We first note that the supremum in $\ravg = \sup_{f\in \Fc} \EE\big[ |I - \Ihat| \big]$ can be lower bounded by the average with respect to $f$ drawn uniformly from $\Fc_{\rm bump}$ (and also still averaged over any randomness in the algorithm).

-Now, again considering a budget of $T=\frac{M}{2}$, there must be at least $\frac{M}{2}$ regions with no samples, and for each such region, the associated integral is $+I_0$ or $-I_0$ with equal probability.
-Thus, conditioned on the observed samples, the posterior distribution of $I$ can be expressed as a sum of independent random variables, one of which is of the form
+We first note that the supremum in $\ravgmat = \sup_{f\in \mat} \EE\big[ |I - \Ihat| \big]$ can be lower bounded by the average with respect to $f$ drawn uniformly from $\matsub$ (and also still averaged over any randomness in the algorithm).
+Again considering a budget of $T=\frac{M}{2}$, there must be at least $\frac{M}{2}$ regions with no samples, and for each such region, the associated integral is $+I_0$ or $-I_0$ with equal probability.
+Thus, conditioned on the observed samples, the posterior distribution of $I$ can be expressed as a sum of two independent random variables, one of which is of the form

 where for notational convenience, we assume (without loss of generality) that it is the first $\frac{M}{2}$ regions that have no samples.
 That is, $\Sc_{\frac{M}{2}}$ is a random variable expressing the posterior uncertainty in the $\frac{M}{2}$ non-sampled regions.
 There may also be additional uncertainty due {\em more than $\frac{M}{2}$ regions} being non-sampled, but for proving a lower bound, it suffices to consider the case that there is no additional uncertainty beyond $\Sc_{\frac{M}{2}}$.